In writing or speech, the deliberate repetition of the first part of the sentence in order to achieve an artistic effect is known as Anaphora.

 Dare its deadly terrors clasp?”

-The repetition of a series of questions which start with “what” creates a rhythm that creates the effect of awe in readers.
+The repetition of a series of questions, which starts with the query, “what,” creates a rhythm that elicits the effect of awe in readers.

 “We shall not flag or fail.
 We shall go on to the end.
 We shall fight in France, we shall fight on the seas and oceans, we shall fight with growing confidence and growing strength in the air, we shall defend our island, whatever the cost may be, we shall fight on the beaches, we shall fight on the landing grounds, we shall fight in the fields and in the streets, we shall fight in the hills.
 We shall never surrender.”